-Also called lunge feeding or bubble feeding, bubble-net feeding is a (almost exclusively) humpback whale behavior that works in certain circumstances for these massive creatures to consume the infinitely large numbers of calories they require to survive.
+Also called lunge feeding or bubble feeding, bubble-net feeding is an almost exclusively humpback whale behavior that works in certain circumstances for these massive creatures to consume the infinitely large numbers of calories they require to survive.

 Humpback whales typically feed well below the surface.
 But this lunge feeding or bubble-net feeding is unusual in that it becomes a surface feeding behavior.

-Another aspect of bubble-net feeding that is unusual is that the humpback whales feed in large groups.
-Typically humbpacks feed individually.
-This co-operative behavior can be remarkably successful, and is spectacular to watch.
+Another aspect of bubble-net feeding that is unusual is that humpback whales feed in large groups.
+Typically humpbacks feed individually.
+This cooperative behavior can be remarkably successful and is spectacular to watch.

 The whales use vocalizations to coordinate and efficiently execute this method, and this way all of a group gets to feed.

 It’s also a learned behavior, not something instinctual.
-Not all humbpacks or humpback whale groups engage bubble-net feeding.
+Not all humpbacks or humpback whale groups engage in bubble-net feeding.

 Photo Tour Logistics